sanskriti16/robustest_documentation_source/createtestrun.rst

 * click on the same device in the drop down for a second time; *or*
 * delete the entry corresponding to this device in the 'Select Devices' field using the keyboard; or;
-* on the list of device rows displayed below the 'Select Devices' drop down, click oin the 'Remove Selected Devices' button for the entry corresponding to the device to be removed from the run
+* on the list of device rows displayed below the 'Select Devices' drop down, click oin the 'Remove Selected Devices' button for the entry corresponding to the device to be removed from the run.

 **e.
 Data sets**